 The dam sits on the Boyne River, offering up 2500 acres of surface area, guaranteeing ample space to soak in the lake’s serenity.

 Aside from day-trippers coming to make use of the picnic facilities, Boondooma Dam is a moth to a water sport lover’s flame – be that angling, swimming, sailing or water skiing.

 If Boondooma Dam is already sounding more than a day out destination to you, you’ll be happy to know there are also self-contained cabins, caravan sites and camping available by the lake to turn it into the base for an overnight adventure.

 2. Do the South Burnett Wine Trail

-If you’ve read this post, Australia’s newest wine trail will need no introduction.
-But if you’re wondering what’s so special about this wine scene north-west of Brisbane, you’re in for a treat with a self-guided trail that leads you to the cellar doors scattered across the region.
+If you’ve read this post, Queensland’s oldest wine region will need no introduction.
+But if you’re wondering what’s so special about the wine scene north-west of Brisbane, you’re in for a treat with a self-guided trail that leads you to the many award winning cellar doors scattered across the region.

 3. Stop by the Kingaroy Peanut Van

 If the heritage-listed peanut silos as you enter Kingaroy town weren’t giveaway enough, you’re in peanut country now.